th-m-vogel/ProfitBricks-Webservice-PS-Samples/README.md

 ProfitBricks_API_Create[Simple]Datacenter.ps1 - provision new ressources in you ProfitBricks cloud.
 See also Blog post [Part 2 - Provisioning](http://blog.profitbricks.de/benutzung-der-profitbricks-api-mit-power-shell-teil-2-provisionieren-von-ressourcen/) - german only.

 ProfitBricks_API_CloneDatacenter.ps1 - Clone existing Datacenter using snapshots.
+Work in progess and may result in Blog Post part 3 ...

 ## Remarks